kurttheviking/bluecache/README.md

 Combine these concepts with `Promise.all` as well as `Array.map` and friends and you've got some solid functional programming afoot.

+### Contribute

+PRs are welcome!
+For bugs, please include a failing test which passes when your PR is applied.

 ### Release History

 | bluecache | [bluebird](https://github.com/petkaantonov/bluebird) | [lru-cache](https://github.com/isaacs/node-lru-cache) |